MASA: Rethinking the Representational Bottleneck in LoRA with Multi-A Shared Adaptation: Experiments

 The results reveal the synergy between the components.
 First, moving from standard LoRA to MAE yields a significant performance improvement, directly demonstrating the core value of the ``multi-$A$, single-$B$'' structure in enhancing the model's representational capacity.
 Subsequently, transitioning from MAE to MASA drastically reduces the number of trainable parameters while maintaining peak performance.
 This study confirms that our two core designs are indispensable: the Multi-$A$ structure is the performance engine, while Asymmetric Cross-layer Sharing is the efficiency safeguard.

 \textbf{Analysis of optimal $A$/$B$ configuration.} We systematically explored the impact of different combinations of $A$ and $B$ matrices on the adaptation performance.
 As summarized in Tab.~\ref{tab:vary_AB}, we present the model's accuracy on the MMLU benchmark as a function of various ($A$, $B$) configurations. \emph{Scaling $A$ with $B{=}1$.} Increasing $A$ from $3$ to $5$ improves MMLU performance to 59.62\% with the modest parameter growth, while further scaling to $A{=}6$ declines the performance, indicating the performance saturation. \emph{Scaling $B$ with $A{=}5$.} In contrast, increasing $B$ from $1$ to $3$ nearly doubles the parameter overhead while slightly reducing accuracy.
-This suggests that multiple $B$ projections introduce the redundancy to decrease performance.
+This suggests that multiple $B$ projections introduce redundancy and slightly hurt performance.
 These results validate the ``multi‑$A$, single‑$B$'' principle: a small ensemble of $A$ matrices can enrich the representation space, whereas duplicating $B$ mostly inflates the model.

-\textbf{Detailed effect of ASC.} We further validate the rationale and optimality of our ASC.
+\textbf{Detailed effect of ACS.} We further validate the rationale and optimality of our ACS.
 As the heatmaps in the methodology section revealed, $A$ matrices exhibit higher inter-layer similarity than $B$ matrices, which inspired our design to share only the $A$ matrices.
 To directly prove the superiority of this decision in terms of experimental performance, we conducted a comparative experiment across three different sharing strategies, which are summarized in Tab.~\ref{tab:share_strate}.

 The results confirm that our design is well-motivated.
 The ``Share $A$, not $B$'' strategy achieves a favorable balance between performance and efficiency.
 In contrast, ``Share $B$, not $A$'' leads to a significant performance drop, suggesting the importance of layer-specific $B$ matrices for model expressiveness.
 Despite sharing both $A$ and $B$ improving parameter efficiency, it degrades performance from 59.62\% to 59.51\%, indicating that excessive sharing of $B$ may hinder layer-specific transformations.
-Overall, Asymmetric Cross-layer Sharing on the $A$-matrices will be the best selection for adaptation.
+Overall, Asymmetric Cross-layer Sharing on the $A$-matrices is the best selection for adaptation.

 To optimize our asymmetric sharing strategy, we evaluate different sharing group sizes ($S=1,2,4,8$).
 As shown in Tab.~\ref{tab:group_size_ablation}, $S=2$ achieves the best trade-off, yielding the highest MMLU accuracy (59.62\%) with only a 0.522\% learnable parameter.
 Larger $S$ values (4, 8) enhance efficiency but significantly reduce performance.
 These results validate that sharing $A$-matrices across adjacent layers ($S = 2$) is the optimal selection for MASA.